-What exactly is the African food known as Fufu?
+What exactly is this popular African food known as FUFU?
 If you've ever wondered what fufu is and how it is prepared, then read this article to learn all about this beloved African cuisine.

-It is made by stirring, pounding, or kneading starchy vegetables like cassava or wheat, till it forms a dough-like consistency.
-Fufu is primarily eaten with African soups for a satisfying, balanced meal.
+Fufu is made by stirring, pounding, or kneading starchy vegetables like cassava or wheat till it forms a dough-like consistency.
+In Africa, it is primarily eaten with an African soup like okra soup or ogbono soup for a satisfying, balanced meal.

 - Nigeria